ahmedrezik/Twitter-Analysis/README.md

 ###### TimeAnalysis.py

-THis script shows a bbar graph of the timing in which the twitter posts their tweets.
+This script shows a bar graph of the timing in which the twitter user posts their tweets.
 _add in **line 4** the name of the file that was created bby script 1_